AgentLangv0.1.0

 })

-SyncHas tool: fieldExecutes immediately, no LLM
+SyncHas tool: fieldExecutes tool directly, no LLM round-trip<50ms

-AgentNo tool: fieldRoutes to LLM for reasoning
+AgentNo tool: fieldSends context to LLM for reasoning500ms-2s

 Tool UI Rendering